koor-tech/handbook-redux/docs/sales/index.md

 - 24/7 emergency response SLAs.
 - Data migration where we set up and manage the move.
 - Disaster recovery planning, practice drills, and actual recovery from data loss due to circumstances outside of normal Ceph operation
   - The normal problems, like disc failures, are handled under **Managed Ceph**.
-These should not be disasters because we are doing preventative maintenance.
+These problems should not be disastrous because we are doing preventative maintenance.
 - Additional security and compliance work.
 - Other requests as needed...